ntnu-ai-lab/SelfPAB/README.md

 # SelfPAB
-Implementations of the SelfPAB and MonoSelfPAB methods presented in our papers: "Large-Scale Pre-Training for Dual-Accelerometer Human Activity Recognition", and "[Self-supervised Learning with Randomized Cross-sensor Masked Reconstruction for Human Activity Recognition](https://www.sciencedirect.com/science/article/pii/S0952197623016627)", respectively.
+Implementations of the SelfPAB and MonoSelfPAB methods presented in our papers: "[SelfPAB: large-scale pre-training on accelerometer data for human activity recognition](https://doi.org/10.1007/s10489-024-05322-3)", and "[Self-supervised Learning with Randomized Cross-sensor Masked Reconstruction for Human Activity Recognition](https://www.sciencedirect.com/science/article/pii/S0952197623016627)", respectively.

 ## Preface: Access to HUNT4 pre-training data
 The HUNT4 subset used for pre-training can be requested by contacting [kontakt\@hunt.ntnu.no](mailto:kontakt@hunt.ntnu.no?subject=HUNT4%20accelerometer%20snippets).
 Ask for the data used in the paper "Self-supervised Learning with Randomized Cross-sensor Masked Reconstruction for Human Activity Recognition".